A quantum N-dimer model: Planar setting

 Assign to each edge $e$ of $G$ a generically chosen conductance $c_e\in(0,\infty)$.
 Let $v_0,v_1$ be two vertices on the outer face of $G$, and find a function $f:V\to\R$ satisfying $f(v_0)=0, f(v_1)=1$ with $f$ harmonic on all other vertices, that is, $f(v)$ is the weighted average of its neighboring values, weighted by the conductances.
 By genericity (and $2$-connectivity) all $f$ values are distinct.

-Around the vertices of each face of $G$ we claim that there is exactly one local maximum of $f$ and one local minimum.
+Around the vertices of each face of $G$ we claim that there is exactly one local maximum of $f$ and one local minimum (including the external face).
 Suppose not: suppose on a face with vertices $a,b,c,d$ in cyclic order we have $f(a)>f(b)<f(c)>f(d)<f(a)$.
 Then we can find, by the mean value property for $f$, paths from $a$ and $c$ to $v_1$ on which $f$ is increasing, and likewise paths from $b$ and $d$ to $v_0$ on which $f$ is decreasing.
 By planarity these paths must cross, violating the fact that the values on the increasing paths are all larger than the values on the decreasing paths.

-Therefore $f$ defines a `left' and `right' side of each face, when facing from the minimum to the maximum, the left side is the interval on the left between the min and max.
-We now put a cilium in each face for the white vertices on the left side (if any) and black vertices on the right side (if any).
+Therefore $f$ defines a `left' and `right' side of each face: when facing from the minimum to the maximum, the left side is the interval on the left between the min and max.
+We now put a cilium in each face for the interior (i.e. $\neq$ min/max) white vertices on the left side (if any) and interior (i.e. $\neq$ min/max) black vertices on the right side (if any).
+This assignment of cilia to interior vertices is well-defined (independent of which face containing the vertex is referenced).
+Indeed, orienting edges from lower to higher value of $f$, it follows by the harmonic property that the outgoing (resp. ingoing) arrows from a vertex are consecutive in cyclic order (in other words, no vertex is a `saddle point').

 In this way, each quad face gets exactly one cilia, since there is either one white on the left or one black on the right (but not both).
-Moreover each vertex except $v_0,v_1$ will have a cilium, since the outgoing arrows from a vertex are consecutive in cyclic order.
-Cilia for $v_0,v_1$ point to the exterior face. \end{proof}
+Put cilia for any unassigned vertices of the external face, including $v_0,v_1$, to point into the external face. \end{proof}

 \begin{rema} If $G$ is $3$-connected, possibly containing bigons, we can argue more simply as follows, beginning after the second paragraph of the previous proof.
 By a theorem of Tutte \cite{Tutte}, after isotopy all faces are convex (where bigon faces degenerate to segments), all edges are straight lines, and no edges are perfectly horizontal.
 Then choose the cilia to point left at white vertices and right at black vertices, say.
 By these assumptions, each quadrilateral face will have one cilium inside. \end{rema}